Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 writeln("truth = ", truth);

 // we use `truth` to create the indices, `iv`, into the compressed array
+// `+ scan truth - truth` is essentially creating an exclusive scan
 // note: `iv[truth] = [0, 1, 2, 3]`
 var iv = + scan truth - truth;
 writeln("iv = ", iv);
 writeln("iv[truth] = ", [(t, v) in zip(truth, iv)] if t then v, "\n");

-// now that we have the set up, it's time for the actual indexing
+// now that we have the setup, it's time for the actual indexing
 // this is equivalent to compression indexing with the assignment swapped
 // we do a may-parallel `forall` to iterate over the indices of `X`
 // we filter on `truth[i]`, so we only act if the condition is met